sabirdvd/SimSCE_Caption/README.md

 ## Preliminary results Acc of stsb_spearman  (work in progress)

-Our reult better that SoTa that trained on only caption
+Our result is better than SOTA which trained only on caption dataset.

 | Model | stsb |